HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 ### Auth Considerations

 The Driver/Launcher will be introducing a new `RunServerClient` and `ArtifactServerClient` using the `v2beta1`.
 All calls to this endpoint must be protected via SubjectAccessReview.
 The new server implementations can simply use `resourceManager.IsAuthorized(ctx, resourceAttributes)`, which is the standard everywhere else in KFP.
-For `ArtifactService` implementations, we will introduce `RbacResourceTypeArtifacts = "artifactgs"`, in `backend/src/apiserver/common/const.go` much like the other resources.
+For `ArtifactService` implementations, we will introduce `RbacResourceTypeArtifacts = "artifacts"`, in `backend/src/apiserver/common/const.go` much like the other resources.

-Note also that the Driver/Launcher communicate with the KFP Server via the CacheClient.
-This has no auth mechanism today, and will need to be updated.
+Note also that the Driver/Launcher communicates with the KFP Server via the CacheClient.
+This has no auth mechanism today and will need to be updated.

 The Driver/Launcher will provide the Pipeline Runner's Service Account token in the auth header for authorization.

-As such the Pipeline Runner SA will need the appropriate namespace level to such resources for the Driver & Launcher to communicate with the Api Server.
+As such, the Pipeline Runner SA will need the appropriate namespace level to such resources for the Driver & Launcher to communicate with the Api Server.

 ### Manifests

 The following changes will need to be made:

-* For Driver/Launcher authentication purpose, the Pipeline Runner rbac will need to be updated accordingly to support basic verbs on the Artifact resource accordingly.
+* For Driver/Launcher authentication purpose, the Pipeline Runner SA rbac will need to be updated accordingly to support basic verbs on the Artifact resource.
 * Envoy manifests will be removed
 * MLMD manifests will need to be removed
 * Any configmaps, env vars, or such fields referencing MLMD will need to be removed